-My goals are to inspire new ways for you to see Christ working in your life and to share the discoveries I discover along Discipleship Road.
+My goals are to inspire new ways for you to see Christ working in your life and to share my discoveries along Discipleship Road.
 If you seek new ways for the scriptures come to life in your daily living, this blog is for you.

 Additionally, I draw your attention to the name of the site – McBurnett’s Musings.
 Each week I present the musings of a serious student, not the revelations of a seminarily trained theologian.
 These are the musings of a disciple of Christ, not Robert’s Revelations of Truth.

 I was raised in the United Methodist tradition and my belief system has been shaped by a series of talented and compassionate preachers and pastors as well as the writings of great Christian writers such as Phillip Yancey, Frederick Buechner, Timothy Keller and Max Lucado.
-The theologian who has had the deepest impact on me is N. T. Wright whose thoughts and works appear here regularly.
+The theologian who most deeply impacts me is N. T. Wright whose thoughts and works appear here regularly.

-I am a financial executive by training who has been studying and teaching Bible classes for over 30 years now.
-I started dabbling in writing which led to a series of weekly devotionals for a ministry retreat in which I was participating.
-When the retreat came to fulfillment in 2013, I was encouraged (arm-twisted) to continue writing and McBurnett’s Musings was born.
+I am a financial executive by training who has been studying and teaching Bible classes for over 30 years.
 In early 2016, I left the financial workforce and now devote myself to writing full-time.
-The fruit of that labor includes four books – Disciple is a Verb, Discovering Richness of Life Through Deeper Discipleship, Exploring Life in the Context of Scripture, Discovering Life Through Deeper Discipleship and Embracing Life in the Context of Scripture.
+The fruit of that labor includes six books – Disciple is a Verb, Discovering Richness of Life Through Deeper Discipleship, Exploring Life in the Context of Scripture, Discovering Life Through Deeper Discipleship, Embracing Life in the Context of Scripture , Cherishing Life in the Context of Scripture and Answering the Call in the Context of Scripture.
 All are available through Amazon (more detail can be found on the Robert’s Book page of this website).

 The most popular Musings to date include: